eddineimad0/tomlz/README.md

 ## Test suite coverage
 [toml-test](https://github.com/toml-lang/toml-test) is a language-agnostic test suite to verify the correctness of TOML parsers and writers.

-Currently only 2 tests(invalid set) are failing and 413 are passing.
+Currently for the parser only 2 tests(invalid set) are failing and 413 are passing.

 ## Usage
 ```zig